sammintu01/Fisrtrepository/README.md

 # Fisrtrepository
-This is my first Gitrepository
+This is my first Git repository.
+Author- SAM MINTU